William J. Mills: Governorship

 After Governor George Curry submitted his resignation, President William H. Taft nominated Mills to become Governor of New Mexico Territory.
 According to Curry, Taft found the chief justice's judicial background and conservative outlook attractive and viewed the nominee as a potential governor or U.S. senator if the territory should achieve statehood.
 Mills accepted the offer on November 24, 1909.
-The new governor was sworn in on March 1, 1910 as per the terms of his predecessor's resignation.
+The new governor was sworn in on March 1, 1910, as per the terms of his predecessor's resignation.

 Upon taking office, Mills began lobbying efforts aimed at achieving statehood for New Mexico.
-With the signing of the enabling act on June 20, 1910 his activities switched to preparations for statehood.
-An election of representatives for a constitutional convention was called for September 6, with the convention to draw up a state constitution running from October 3 till November 21, 1910.
+With the signing of the enabling act on June 20, 1910, his activities switched to preparations for statehood.
+An election of representatives for a constitutional convention was called for September 6, with the convention to draw up a state constitution running from October 3 until November 21, 1910.
 The resulting document lacked many progressive reforms of the days, such as women's suffrage, and Mills was left to defend the document until it was approved by President Taft in August 1911.

 Mills called for election of new state office holders in November 1911.
-New Mexico was admitted as a state on January 6, 1912 with Mills leaving office at noon on January 15, 1912 as William C. McDonald took the oath of office as the new state governor.
+New Mexico was admitted as a state on January 6, 1912, with Mills leaving office at noon on January 15, 1912, as William C. McDonald took the oath of office as the new state governor.